deepdoctection/deepdoctection/README.md

 Extracting information from documents is difficult.
 Documents often have a complex visual structure and the information they contain is not tagged. **deep**doctection is a tool box that is intended to facilitate entry into this topic.

-Parse your document by detecting layout structures like tables with full table semantics (cells, rows, columns), get text in reading order with OCR, detect language and many more.
+Parse your document by detecting layout structures like tables with full table semantics (cells, rows, columns), get text in reading order with OCR, detect language and do many other things.

 The focus should be on application. **deep**doctection is made for data scientists who are tasked with supporting departments in process optimization or for analysts who have to investigate into large sets of documents.